 On regulatory issues, the Commission cooperates closely with its trading partners, both in multilateral dialogues, for instance with the UN, the OECD and the World Bank, as well as in bilateral dialogues.

-Regulatory cooperation has also become an integral part of bilateral free trade agreements, such as EU-Canada Comprehensive Economic and Trade Agreement (CETA) and is part of ongoing negotiations on the EU-US Transatlantic Trade and Investment Partnership (TTIP).
+Regulatory cooperation is also part of bilateral free trade agreements, such as EU-Canada Comprehensive Economic and Trade Agreement (CETA).